voucherifyio/voucherify-java-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-java-sdk.

 ## Changelog
-* 2020-10-14 - 10.0.0 - Changed properties type from `Integer` to `Long` in some classes.
+* 2020-10-14 - 10.0.0 - Drop old versions usage.
+Changed properties type from `Integer` to `Long` in some classes.
 Add `campaign` and `campaign_id` in Voucher validation response.
 * 2020-07-22 - 9.1.1 - Fixed previous release version and improved publishing artifacts
 * 2020-07-14 - 9.1.0 - Added possibility to specify points as reward when redeeming loyalty card, fixed UpdateOrder status field
 * 2019-09-30 - 9.0.0 - Updated retrofit and rxjava to version >= 2.x.
 Dropped support for JDK 1.6 and 1.7
-* 2019-09-30 - 8.1.0 - Extended `QualifiedResourceFilter` to support `order` query param.
-* 2019-08-22 - 8.0.1 - Added missing `id` to VoucherResponse.
-* 2019-06-19 - 8.0.0 - Hide API versioning in setEndpoint method.

 See more in [Changelog](CHANGELOG.md)